pay inheritance tax

 What is Inheritance Tax?

 IHT is known as the abbreviation of inheritance tax.
 It is a kind of tax that belongs to the estates of someone who is demised.
 This could include the money of the dead person along with the possessions and all the property.
-Normally the standard rate of the inheritance tax is 40 percent.
+Normally the standard rate of the inheritance tax is 40%.
 Once you find out that there is a part of your property that is more than the limit of the tax-free value of the property, the standard rate of the tax will be charged.

 How Much is Inheritance Tax?